Expedition Aconcagua 360°

 On our descent, we retrace our steps back to Camp III.
 Here we have to gather our last strength to dismantle the camp before we continue our descent.
 We pass Nido de Condores and return to Plaza de Mulas via the normal route.
 There is an option to spend the night at Camp III, however, it is better to descend all the way to base camp.

-Day 19: Drive from Los Penitentes to Mendoza
+Day 19: Transfer to the airport of Mendoza

-We leave Los Penitentes, our small island after the ascent of the Aconcagua, for Mendoza - the wine metropolis of Argentina.
-As Mendoza is a great place to explore and hang out, we spend one more night in this amazing town before returning back home.
-If we reach the summit early, Mendoza is also the perfect place for excursion.
+As Mendoza, the wine metropolis of Argentina, is a great place to explore and hang out.
+If we reach the summit early, Mendoza is also the perfect place for excursions.
 However, expenses for additional nights in Mendoza have to be covered by the members.